zeevenn/tsdown/docs/recipes/vue-support.md

 ## Quick Start

 For the fastest way to get started, use the Vue component starter template.
-This starter project comes pre-configured for React library development, so you can focus on building components right away.
+This starter project comes pre-configured for Vue library development, so you can focus on building components right away.

 ```bash
 npx create-tsdown@latest -t vue